neontribe/ntdr-pas/README.md

 1. Pull a copy of remote (Latest, RC or Staging)
     1. Fix permissions on latest
     1. If local exists fix permissions on local
+    1. Fetch alias file
     1. Full fs sync from latest to Local
     1. Sync DB latest to local
+    1. Set robots.txt to no follow
+1. Push a full new deploy
+    1. Fix permissions on local
+    1. Full fs sync from Local to target
+    1. Sync DB from local to target
+    1. Fix permission on target
+    1. Set robots to no follow
 1. Send RC live
     1. Put latest into read only
     1. Remote file sync from latest to RC